solidjs/solid/documentation/guides/getting-started.md

 ## Try Solid

-By far the easiest way to get started with Solid is to. try it online.
+By far the easiest way to get started with Solid is to try it online.
 Our REPL at https://playground.solidjs.com is the perfect way to try out ideas.
 As is https://codesandbox.io/ where you can modify any of our [examples](../resources/examples.md).

 Alternatively, you can use our CLI to bootstrap client-side a project (based on [Create React App](https://github.com/facebook/create-react-app)).